Enzzza/ask-it/README.md

     - [x] List of last 20 questions with load more functionality
     - [x] List of users with most answers
     - [x] List of questions with the most likes (Hot questions)
-    - [x] List of questions with the most likes (Hot questions)
 2. [x] **Question page**
     - [x] Show question and all details (including answers)
     - [x] If user is *Authenticated* show form for adding new answer
-    - [x] If user is *Authenticated* and he answered question, show edit and delete buttons  for editing/deleting answer
+    - [x] If user is *Authenticated* and he answered question, implement functionality for editing and deleting answer.
 3. [x] **My questions page**
     - [x] List of last 20 user questions with load more functionality
 4. [x] **Login page**